Feuerlabs/exometer/README.md

 through the `exometer_admin` module, and its associated exometer defaults configuration data.

-The metric type, in other words, is only used to map a metric to a configurable `exometer_entry` callback.
+The metric type, in other words, is mainly used to map a metric to a configurable `exometer_entry` callback, but it can also be referenced in queries using `exometer:select/1`.
+An entry callback can also support multiple types (the type is provided as an argument in the callback functions).

+Exometer provides default mappings for a number of metric types.
+It is possible to select different callbacks for each metric instance, as well as modify metrics using callback-specific options.
+Please see [Configuring type - entry maps](https://github.com/Feuerlabs/exometer/blob/master/doc/README.md#Configuring_type_-_entry_maps) for details on how to do this.

 #### <a name="Entry_Callback">Entry Callback</a> ####